tritemio/voltagesensing/README.md

 If it's the first time you open a notebook, we suggest to take a quick tour of the interface by clicking on the menu *Help* -> *User Interface Tour*.
-Further information the Notebook applications can be found on http://ipython.org/notebook.html.
+Further information on the *Jupyter Notebook Application* can be found at http://ipython.org/notebook.html.